TalkingQuickly/dacker/README.md

 Dacker is a Docker orchestration tool written in Ruby.
 It works across multiple hosts and is designed to be used for managing both development and production environments.

-Please note that Dacker is very new and currently under heavy development and so use in production is very much at your own risk.
+## Dacker v Compose

+On the surface Dacker has a lot in common with [Compose](http://docs.docker.com/compose/).
+It allows you to orchestrate containers based on a yaml file definition.
+In practice the primary purpose of Dacker was to allow us to orchestrate containers directly from a Rails application by passing around standard Ruby hashes.
+YAML file deployment was a welcome bonus since YAML files are easily loaded into standard Ruby hashes.

+If you just need YAML file container orchestration, you're almost certainly better off using Compose as it has far broader functionality.
+If you're looking to directly orchestrate containers from Ruby code, Dacker may be useful to you.

-## Why Dacker
+## Why Dacker Exists

 Dacker began as an internal tool at [Make It With Code](http://www.makeitwithcode.com).
+Specifically we needed to deploy a NodeJS application in a container, whenever a user signed up to the Rails application.
+The Rails application needed to manage this deployment.
+When an existing user logged in, we needed to be able to check if their container was running and if not re-start it.

-It was built because we had several requirements not met by existing orchestration tools:
+We built Dacker because the above meant we had several requirements, not met by existing orchestration tools:

+* An easy way to embed container lifecycle management into a Rails application and reason in terms of "container state" rather than specific Docker API calls
 * A single toolchain for both development environments and production deployments
 * Full support for deploying to multiple hosts without a requirement to publicly expose the Docker Daemons HTTP API
 * An easy method of managing production infrastructure without requiring any additional server side daemons or central orchestration servers